hasham56/Fortnite-Tracker/README.md

 ## Selected games Preview
 ![](screenshots/screen9.PNG)

-IF any queries you can ask me i will try to reply as soon as possible
+IF any queries you can ask me i will try to reply as soon as possible!